Kven language: History

-The Kven Assembly was formed in 2007 and plans to standardize a Kven written language.
-The term Kven first appeared in Ohthere's tales from the 800s, along with the terms Finn and Norwegian.
-The area that the Kvens lived in was called Kvenland.
-They originally settled in Kvenland, which also expanded into the flat areas of the Bay of Bothnia.
-As the Kven community continued to grow and develop a long standing culture, the Norwegian state deemed the Kvens taxpayers and the term Kven soon became an ethnic term.
+Revitalization efforts started in the 1970s.
+As the Kven community continued to grow and develop a long standing culture, the name Kvens was readopted.
 In 1992, the European Charter for Regional and Minority Languages was enacted to protect regional and minority languages.
-It included Kven as a minority language; it is only protected under Part II.
-This means that the culture and language are barely protected under this charter and, with the language dying out, the Norwegian Kven Association deems it important that the language be moved to Part III.
+It included Kven as a minority language; however, it was only protected under Part II.
+The Norwegian Kven Association deemed it important that the language be moved to Part III to obtain a stronger protection.
+In 2005, Kven received the status of a minority language in Norway.